-The school may also provide extra school work for the student to do while on suspension and parents are encouraged to ensure school work and study is done during a suspension.
-The Education (Welfare) Act 2000 requires schools to inform the Educational Welfare Board when a student is suspended for six days or more.
-Where a particular suspension would bring the number of days a student has been suspended in the current school year to twenty days or more then the parents have a right to appeal the suspension.
-Information on the procedure of appeal can be obtained from the local Education Welfare Officer.
+The school may also provide extra school work for the student to do while on suspension and parents/guardians are encouraged to ensure the prescribed school work and/or study is done during a suspension.

+The Education (Welfare) Act 2000 requires schools to inform the Educational Welfare Board when a suspension is for six days or more.
+The Board of Management will also be informed.
+Where a particular suspension would bring the number of days a student had been suspended in the current school year to twenty days or more then the parents/guardians have a right to appeal the suspension.
+Information on the procedure of appeal may be obtained from the local Education Welfare Officer by writing or contacting the NEWB, South County Council Offices, County Hall, Block 3, Tallaght, Dublin 24, phone number : 01 4635511.